tknijnen/MSR/README.md

 2. Computating of the SFC
 3. Pruning to detect relevant yet non-redundant segment in the MSR

 Below we describe these components using the Matlab msr_example_script.m.
 Additionally, we provide a script to create MSRs from ENCODE data and we provide Matlab Compiler Runtimes for Unix and Windows that enable users to run the MSR application without installing Matlab.
-Note that depending on the size of the data and parameters settings computing the MSR can be computationally heavy.
+Note that depending on the size of the data and parameters settings computing the MSR can be demanding in terms of memory and CPU time.

 ## msr_example_script.m